DanielSchuette/DanielSchuette.github.io/_posts/2019-09-08-x11_window_system.md

     }
 ```

-Lastly, system resources are freed by destroying the window and closing the display:
+Lastly, system resources should be freed by destroying the window and closing the display:

 ```c
     XDestroyWindow(display, window);